 One downside of living in Battletown, however, is that residents on average have to contend with a long commute, spending on average 33.69 minutes every day commuting to work.

-The citizens of Battletown are slightly less educated than the national average of 21.84% for the average city or town: 16.80% of adults in Battletown have a bachelor's degree or advanced degree
+The percentage of adults in Battletown with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.80% of adults in Battletown have a bachelor's degree or advanced degree.

 The per capita income in Battletown in 2022 was $38,109, which is wealthy relative to Kentucky, and upper middle income relative to the rest of the US.
 This equates to an annual income of $152,436 for a family of four.
 However, Battletown contains both very wealthy and poor people as well.